aerozavr/Thinkpad-x270-i5-6200U-HD520-Clover/README.md

 - Physical mouse buttons

 ## Testing
 The config uploaded here was tested on a ThinkPad x270 with an i5-6200U CPU, Intel HD Graphics 520 GPU, 8GB RAM, 256GB NVMe Drive and a FHD Screen.
-The Intel WiFi card was replaced with a DW1820a.
-If your config is different than mine, you may need to recompile the ACPI patches.

 ## Credit
 Thanks to nicogig and tluck for laying the groundwork for a working hackintosh on the x270 with i5 6200U CPU.
 I'd also like to thank RehabMan, Shmilee, vusun123, TimeWalker, Mieze and every other hacker who makes Hackintoshing possible.